Equatorial Guinea’s most complete guide Updated 2023

 This national reserve has always stood out for its attractive nature and for the possibility of sighting gorillas.
 Sadly, the passage of time has made a dent in this virgin territory.
 After the withdrawal of ECOFAC, the site has slowly faded away.
 Although it is not possible to spend the night there, it is always advisable to walk through its imposing mountains.

-How long should I need to spend in Equatorial Guinea?
+How long is it recommended to go to Equatorial Guinea?

-This is the million-dollar question, and to be honest, you should spend all the time you have.
-In general if you like to have contact with nature, maybe 7 days on Bioko Island are enough if you like a quiet tourism.
+This is the million-dollar question, and to be honest, as much time as you have.
+In general, if you like to have contact with nature, perhaps 7 days on the Island of Bioko are enough if you prefer a quiet tourism.

 - If you are looking to visit all the countries of the world.
 Maybe 2 days on Bioko Island and 2 days on the mainland will be enough to give you an idea of what the country looks like.
 But forget about knowing their secrets.

 - If this is your first experience in Guinea, and you want a bit of adventure and nature, with 7 days on Bioko Island you should have time to know the most important sites and observe a lot of nature.

 - If you want to know the whole country and its secrets, it will be necessary at least 2 weeks.
 This would include 7 days on Bioko Island, 3 days on Annobón and 4 days on the mainland.

 Is it required to purchase a tourist package to visit Equatorial Guinea?